ShaileshAtDure/devTinder/homework.md

 - Create PasswordHash using bcrypt.hash & save the user is excrupted password
 - Create login API
 - Compare passwords and throw errors if email or password is invalid

+# Video 23 Homework

+- Install cookie-parser
+- Just send a dummy cookie to user
+- Create GET /profile API and check if you get the cookies back
+- Install jsonwebtoken
+- In login API, after email and password validation create a JWT token and send it to user in cookies
+- Read the cookies inside your profile API and find the logged in user
+- userAuth Middleware
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days
+- Create userSchema method to getJWT()
+- Create UserSchema method to comparepassword(passwordInputByUser)

+# Video 24 Homework

+- Explore Tinder APIs
+- Create a list of all API you can think of in Dev Tinder
+- Group mulitple routes under respective routers
+- Read documentation for express.Router
+- Create router folder for managing auth,profile, request routers
+- create authRouter, profileRouter, requestRouter
+- Import these routers in app.js